 Mission

-The DSSTTA’s mission is to promote knowledge of the environment and the Earth through the integration of different competences and disciplines, fostering technological development and the systemisation of data and infrastructures.
-The DSSTTA promotes the role of science as a neutral support for socio-political-economic decisions, particularly regarding environmental aspects, based on merit and respect for the scientific method.
+The DSSTTA’s mission is to promote understanding of the environment and the Earth by integrating diverse expertise and disciplines, while fostering technological development and the systematic organization of data and infrastructure.
+The DSSTTA promotes the role of science as an impartial foundation for socio-political-economic decisions, particularly those concerning environmental issues, based on merit and adherence to the scientific method.

 In line with CNR’s values, DSSTTA aims to create added value through scientific research, generating knowledge, fostering community interest, promoting sustainable use of resources and upholding research ethics and freedom.
 It also engages in outreach to raise public awareness of environmental issues and related emergencies, such as climate change and pollution, highlighting the importance of research in the global socio-political context.